Kaustav1111/Preprocessed-Loan-Data-for-Credit-Risk-Modelling-using-Numpy-ndarrays./README.md

 # Capstone_1
-Data Preprocessing With Python Numpy Package
+Data Preprocessing With Python Numpy Package: Rar File contains all the project resourses